IAmPythagoras/FFXIV-Combat-Simulator/README.md

 You can also export a text only version of this record.
 # Rotation BiS Solver

 As of ffxivcalc version 0.8.00, this library now has a built in rotation BiS solver.
-You can use the ffxivcalclayout.py in order to experiment with it.
+You can use the ffxivcalclayout.py in order to experiment with it or download the desktop app.

 You can read this PDF [BiS_Solver_Algorithm_Documentation.pdf](https://github.com/IAmPythagoras/FFXIV-Combat-Simulator/files/12580553/BiS_Solver_Algorithm_Documentation.pdf) if you are interested in its functionning.